CSC207-UofT/course-project-five-stars-1/Phase 2 design document/design document.md

 - [x] Unit Testing
 - All classes are tested, where each method has at least 1 corresponding unit test.
 Note: classes in UI not required to be tested.
 - Link to pull request: https://github.com/CSC207-UofT/course-project-five-stars-1/pull/26#issue-1065115410, https://github.com/CSC207-UofT/course-project-five-stars-1/pull/14#issue-1052842072, https://github.com/CSC207-UofT/course-project-five-stars-1/pull/15#issue-1052850708, https://github.com/CSC207-UofT/course-project-five-stars-1/pull/17#issue-1052915473, https://github.com/CSC207-UofT/course-project-five-stars-1/pull/19#issue-1053097978, https://github.com/CSC207-UofT/course-project-five-stars-1/pull/20#issue-1053115867.
 Note that our tests are completed through various pull requests.
 Some of them are not shown because it is directly done in the main branch.

+- [x] Use of Github Features:
+- Created Branches of our own to work locally.
+- Used pull requests and merge when necessary.
+- Used issues to address questions to be solved.
+- Able to work together efficiently and simotaneously.

+- [x] Code Style and Documentation
+- No warnings and erros related to style
+- All classes are well documented using JavaDoc
+- Java programmer should be able to understand your code easily because of our neat organization.

+- [x] Refactoring and Code Smell
+- Some of us used branches with pull requests to work on project simitaneously and refactor different parts of the program.
+- Refactored naming convensions from Phase 1.
+- Refactored function in the UI package using lambda.
+- All code smells are solved